Springvale Botanical Cemetery Will Transform The Way You View Cemeteries Forever

 We are proud of the community space we have created and encourage everyone to visit and discover what makes Springvale Botanical Cemetery such an extraordinary destination.

-If you would like any more information or to arrange a tour of Springvale Botanical Cemetery, please contact one of our Customer Care team members.
+If you would like any more information, or if you would like to arrange a tour of Springvale Botanical Cemetery, contact us today.

 Springvale Botanical Cemetery pioneered the concept of public lawns in Victoria from the 1950s.
-Known for its extensive rose gardens (Over 30,000 roses of 300 varieties) it has become a world-class, multicultural cemetery with many breathtaking botanical and landscape features.
+It features over 30,000 roses of 300 different varieties, making it one of the largest cemetery rose gardens in Victoria.
+Because of this, it has fast become a world-class, multicultural space, with many breathtaking botanical features.